unmtransinfo/PULSNAR/README.md

 2. bash Miniconda3-latest-Linux-x86_64.sh
 3. conda install -c conda-forge r-base

-## How to install PULSNAR
+## How to install the PULSNAR package
-Steps to install PULSNAR
+Steps to install PULSNAR:

 - Create a Python3 virtual enviroment by running the following command on the terminal:

 *python3 -m venv pulsnar_env*